Somatic Relational Healing, Attachment Repair, and Relationship Coaching

-My Somatic Relational Healing works directly with the nervous system to transform the deep, implicit patterns that shape how we connect.
-Often formed in the earliest moments of life, before words, these patterns live in the body’s subcortical and limbic systems, unconsciously driving survival responses like fight, flight, or freeze in our relationships into adulthood.
-But you are not an attachment style: these are adaptive behavioral patterns and they can be repatterned.
+My work supports transformation across the full arc of relationship: from healing the past to consciously creating change in the present.
+My Somatic Relational Healing works directly with the nervous system to shift the deep, implicit patterns that shape how we connect.
+Often formed in the earliest moments of life, before words, these patterns live in the body’s subcortical and limbic systems, unconsciously driving survival responses like fight, flight, or freeze, or anxious or avoidant, in our adult relationships.
+But you are not an attachment style: these are adaptive behavioral patterns, and they can be repatterned.

-Through attuned, body- or felt sense-based practices, we bring these implicit memories into conscious awareness, supporting the nervous system in moving from reactive subcortical states into the prefrontal cortex where choice, compassion, and healthy connection become possible.
+Through attuned, body- or felt-sense-based practices, we support the nervous system in moving from reactive subcortical states into the prefrontal cortex, where choice, compassion, and healthy connection become possible.

 Connect to yourself, others, and to life itself.